Harvard morgue case: Harvard Medical School incident

 Lodge worked as the morgue manager under the Anatomical Gift Program at Harvard Medical School from 1995 until his firing on May 6, 2023.
-The U.S. Attorney's Office for the Middle District of Pennsylvania accused of him of conspiracy and interstate transport of stolen goods.
+The U.S. Attorney's Office for the Middle District of Pennsylvania accused him of conspiracy and interstate transport of stolen goods.
 From roughly 2018 to 2022, Lodge allegedly delivered human remains by post to customers, who sometimes visited the morgue to choose their preferred body parts.
 While selling services associated with the cost of procuring cadavers is not illegal in the United States, selling bodies or body parts is.

 The parts stolen and sold included heads, brains, skin, bones, vital organs and other human parts.
 Other reports state that the operation allegedly sold stillborn babies due for cremation.
 One of the indicted buyers had posted a photo of a real human skull on Instagram and another had purchased skin with the intent to make leather.

-On June 14, 2023 Cedric and 4 others, including his wife, were indicted by a grand jury on allegations of theft and sale of body parts.
-The charges includes charges of conspiracy and interstate transport of stolen goods.
+On June 14, 2023, Cedric and four others, including his wife, were indicted by a grand jury on allegations of theft and sale of body parts.
+The charges included conspiracy and interstate transport of stolen goods.
 The case is USA v.
 Lodge, 23-cr-00159, in the United States District Court for the Middle District of Pennsylvania.

+Later the same month, families of anatomical donors whose remains were allegedly stolen from Harvard Medical School filed civil lawsuits against Harvard University and the medical school in Suffolk Superior Court.
+The actions were brought by the law firm Morgan & Morgan on behalf of multiple families and were later consolidated into a class action.
+The complaints alleged negligence and breach of duty in Harvard’s handling and oversight of donated remains under its Anatomical Gift Program.

 On September 8, 2023 Jeremy Pauley, one of Lodge's purchasers, pleaded guilty to his charges and admitted to his role in a nationwide network buying and selling human remains stolen from Harvard Medical School and an Arkansas mortuary.
 He was sentenced to two years probation.

 The public court case docket shows that Lodge and co-defendants are scheduled for trial no earlier than April 2024.